Amsterdam/meldingen-frontend/README.md

 This monorepo houses three separate front-ends:

-- Public: where the general public can create nuisance reports.
+- Public: where the general public can create and view nuisance reports.
 - Backoffice: where professionals can handle these reports.
 - Admin: where admins can manage the Public and Backoffice apps.